model-checking/kani/docs/src/tutorial-loop-unwinding.md

 **Exercise**: Fix the off-by-one error, and get the (bounded) proof to go through.

-We now return to the question: why is 12 the unwinding bound?
+We now return to the question: why is 11 the unwinding bound?
-Well, the first answer is: it isn't!
-Reduce it to 11 and observe that the proof now still works!

 Kani needs the unwinding bound to be "one more than" the number of loop iterations.
 We previously had an off-by-one error that tried to do 11 iterations on an array of size 10.
-So... the unwinding bound needed to be 12, then.
+So... the unwinding bound needed to be 11, then.
-Fixing that error to do the correct 10 iterations means we can now successfully reduce that unwind bound to 11 again.

 > **NOTE**: Presently, there are some situations where "number of iterations of a loop" can be less obvious than it seems.
 > This can be easily triggered with use of `break` or `continue` within loops.